Bruno Koba

 The Numbers That Should Change Your Mind

-Here's the statistic that stops most market timers in their tracks: investors who remained fully invested in the S&P 500 over the past 30 years earned an average annual return of around 10.7%.
-But those who missed just the 10 best-performing days during that entire period?
+Investors who remained fully invested in the S&P 500 over the past 30 years earned an average annual return of around 10.7%.
+Those who missed just the 10 best-performing days?
 Their returns were slashed nearly in half, dropping to roughly 5.6%.
+Missing the top 50 best days pushed returns to -0.6% per year — three decades of investing, negative returns, because you were out of the market on 50 out of 7,500 total trading days.1

 The Cruelest Irony of Market Timing